-- Authenticity is key to successful social media integration.
-Be careful of “ghost writing” your media blog, Facebook fan page, or corporate Tweets.
+- Authenticity is the key to successful social media integration.
+Be careful of “ghost-writing” your media blog, Facebook fan page, or corporate Tweets.
 The media pick up on this tactic quickly.

 - Think of your online newsroom as a way to communicate with the media, not at the media.
 And don’t forget…customers, clients, and potential investors are overhearing your conversation.

 - Consider attaching a news blog to your online newsroom to provide industry insight by expert employees, monitor opinions and address rumors that relate to your company and its products.

 - Be passionate about what you do and who you work for and let it show in your online newsroom.
 Let the media see you as a person, not a mouthpiece.